-In general, activities associated with the exploration of oil and gas in the U.S. onshore market are more sensitive to changes in the crude-oil commodity prices, as opposed to larger international and offshore projects which take multiple years to plan and develop, and once announced and started, will continue through completion, despite changes in the current price of crude oil.
-In 2021, crude-oil prices recovered from the previous year with more significant improvement during the second half of 2021, as growth in production was not keeping pace with the resurgence in consumer demand.
-Subsequently, the geopolitical conflict between Russia and Ukraine that erupted in February 2022, caused disruptions to traditional maritime supply chains associated with the movement of crude oil, initially reducing the level of crude oil sourced from Russia and being imported into various European ports.
+In general, activities associated with the exploration of oil and gas in the U.S. onshore market are more sensitive to changes in the crude-oil commodity prices, as opposed to larger international and offshore projects which take multiple years to plan and develop.
+These international and offshore projects once announced and started, will continue through completion, despite changes in the current price of crude oil.
+The geopolitical conflict between Russia and Ukraine that began in February 2022, caused disruptions to traditional maritime supply chains associated with the movement of crude oil, initially reducing the level of crude oil sourced from Russia and being imported into various European ports.
 The disruptions to traditional maritime supply chains of crude oil and derived products, such as diesel fuel, and associated sanctions imposed on maritime exports of these products out of Russia caused significant volatility in both the prices and trading patterns of these products during 2022 and into 2023.
-As a result, average crude-oil prices were elevated during 2022, but have since decreased and moderated in 2023.
-The maritime supply chains associated with the movement of crude oil have continued to realign and stabilize throughout 2023, which has reduced some of the volatility in crude-oil prices.
+As a result, average crude-oil prices were elevated during 2022, but have since decreased, moderating in 2023 and stabilizing in 2024.
+The maritime supply chains associated with the movement of crude oil and stabilize in 2023 and 2024, which reduced some of the volatility in crude-oil prices, however, expanded sanctions were issued in January 2025, which have resulted in more recent elevated prices and uncertainty.

-Core Lab expects crude-oil supply lines to remain more stable, although the recent conflict that erupted in the Middle East has resulted in additional disruptions in the movement and trading of crude oil which still continue.
-The Company's volume of associated laboratory services is expected to be commensurate with the trading and movement of crude-oil into Europe, the Middle East, Asia and across the globe.
+The conflict in the Middle East that began in October 2023 has resulted in additional disruptions in the movement and trading of crude oil which continued throughout 2024.
+The Company's volume of associated laboratory services is commensurate with the trading and movement of crude-oil into Europe, the Middle East, Asia and across the globe.
 However, the United States, the European Union, the United Kingdom and other countries may implement additional sanctions, export controls or other measures against Russia, Belarus and other countries, regions, officials, individuals or industries in the respective territories.
 We have no way to predict the progress or outcome of these events, and any resulting government responses are fluid and beyond our control.
-According to the latest International Energy Agency's report, the current global demand for crude oil and natural gas remains at a high level though the growth momentum is expected to slow down in 2024 due to further weakening of the macroeconomic climate, as Gross Domestic Product (GDP) growth stays below trend in major economies, including China.
+According to the latest International Energy Agency's report, the current global demand for crude oil and natural gas remains at a moderate level though the growth momentum is expected to slow down in 2025 due to further weakening of the macroeconomic climate, as Gross Domestic Product ("GDP") growth stays below trend in major economies, including China.

-Coming out of the COVID-19 pandemic, U.S. land drilling and completion activities improved during 2021 and strengthened throughout 2022, however, activity decreased during 2023.
-Since April 2023, the U.S. land-based rig count has continuously declined resulting in a 21% reduction at the end of 2023 compared to 2022, as some drilling operators cut back new drilling projects.
+U.S. land drilling and completion activities improved in 2022, however, activity decreased during 2023 and continued to decrease throughout 2024.
+Since April 2023, the U.S. land-based rig count has continuously declined resulting in a 5% reduction as of December 31, 2024 compared to December 31, 2023.

-Information published by the EIA, shows that the inventory of wells drilled but uncompleted (a "DUC" well) in the U.S., was 5,099 as of December 31, 2021, and declined to 4,577 and 4,374 at end of 2022 and 2023, respectively.
+Information published by the EIA, shows that the inventory of wells drilled but uncompleted (a "DUC" well) in the U.S., was 5,825 as of December 31, 2023, and declined to 5,238 at end of 2024.
 This data indicates that during the period of higher activity, operators were drilling wells but not completing them as the DUC inventory grew.
 As activity levels began to decline, operators began to drill fewer new wells and were completing some of the wells that had been previously drilled but not completed.
-As drilling and completion activity levels began to recover in the second half of 2021, which continued in 2022 and 2023, the number of wells completed continued to outpace the number of new wells drilled during these periods.
+As drilling and completion activity levels continued to decline from 2023 to 2024, the number of wells completed continued to outpace the number of new wells drilled during these periods.